The core in random hypergraphs and local weak convergence: Introduction

 To represent a given hypergraph $H$ as a factor graph $F_H$, we let $\cV(F_H)$ be the set of vertices in $H$ and $\cF(F_H)$ be the set of edges in $H$.
 For every variable node $v\in\cV(F_H)$ and factor node $a\in\cF(F_H)$ we place an edge in $F_H$ iff $a$ is an edge in $H$ incident to $v$.
 Then $\partial_{F_H} a$ is nothing but the set of vertices $v$ in $H$ that forms the edge $a$ and $\partial_{F_H}v$ is the set of edges incident to $v$.
 Resembling the terminology for hypergraphs, we call a factor graph $F$ $r$-uniform, if all factor nodes $a\in\cF(F)$ have degree $r$ in $F$, i.e. $|\partial_Fa|=r$.

 Our aim is to study the random $r$-uniform hypergraph together with the marking that indicates the membership of vertices of the $k$-core of $\vH$.
 Therefore, we introduce the notion of $k$-core for $r$-uniform factor graphs.
-Similar as for hypergraphs we will describe the $k$-core of a $r$-uniform factor graph as the subgraph that remains when we repeatedly remove factor nodes incident to at least one variable node of degree strictly less than $k$.
+In order to match the definition of the $k$-core of hypergraphs we will describe the $k$-core of a $r$-uniform factor graph as the subgraph that remains when we repeatedly remove factor nodes incident to at least one variable node of degree strictly less than $k$.
 We denote by $\cC_k(F)$ the set of variable nodes in the $k$-core of $F$.
 By the peeling process description it is easy to see that a factor node is in the $k$-core of $F$ iff all its neighbours are in the $k$-core of $F$.
 Therefore, the $k$-core of $F$ coincides with the maximal induced subgraph of $F$ such that each variable node $v$ has minimal degree $k$ and each factor node has degree precisely $r$.
 If we are given a hypergraph $H$ the peeling process above is analogous to the one described in \S~\ref{sec_intro}, i.e. a vertex of a hypergraph $H$ is in the $k$-core of $H$ iff the corresponding variable node is in the $k$-core of $F_H$.
-Furthermore, let $\sigma_{k,F}:\cV(F)\cup\cF(F)\rightarrow\{0,1\}$, $v\mapsto\vecone\cbc{v\in\cC_k(F)}$ if $v\in\cV(F)$ and $a\mapsto\vecone\cbc{\partial a\subset\cC_k(F)}$ if $a\in\cF(F)$.
+Let $\sigma_{k,F}:\cV(F)\cup\cF(F)\rightarrow\{0,1\}$, $v\mapsto\vecone\cbc{v\in\cC_k(F)}$ if $v\in\cV(F)$ and $a\mapsto\vecone\cbc{\partial a\subset\cC_k(F)}$ if $a\in\cF(F)$.
 Finally, denote by $F_x$ the component of $x\in\cV(F)\cup\cF(F)$ in $F$.
 In the case of the random $r$-uniform hypergraph we will use the shorthand $F_{\vH}=\vF$ and $\vF_v=F_{\vH,v}.$ Let $\vec v$ denote a randomly chosen vertex in $V(\vH)$.
 Then our aim is to determine the limiting distribution of $\partial^s[\vF_{\vec v},\vec v,\sigma_{k,\vF_{\vec v}}]$ in the formalism of local weak convergence.

-To this end, we construct a multi-type branching process that generates a acyclic factor graph that proceeds in two phases.
+To this end, we construct a multi-type branching process that generates an acyclic factor graph that proceeds in two phases.
 Starting with a single root, which is a variable node, the levels of the process alternately consist of variable and factor nodes.
 This process exhibits $9$ node types in total.
 The nodes at even distances from the root are variable nodes of possible types $\vertexl$, the nodes at odd distances are factor nodes of possible types $\edgel$.
-The branching process $\hat \T(d,r,k,p)$ has parameters $d, r, k$ and a further parameter $p\in[0,1]$.
-Setting $c=c(d,r)=d/(r-1)!$ and